lightly-ai/lightly/docs/source/docker/configuration/configuration.rst

   # optional deterministic unique output subdirectory for run, in place of timestamp
   run_directory:

-To get an overview of all available lightly config parameters check out the :ref:`ref-cli-config-default`
+To get an overview of all possible configuration parameters of Lightly, please check out :ref:`ref-cli-config-default`

 Choosing the Right Parameters
 -----------------------------------